+Safety icons

-Safety icons avoid damag have b nanual contains safety instructions that must be observed to potential hazards that could result in personal injuries, se to your equipment, or loss of data.
-These safety cautions een classified according to the seriousness of the risk, and highlight these instructions as follows: A DANGER Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+This manual contains safety instructions that must be observed to avoid potential hazards that could result in personal injuries, damage to your equipment, or loss of data.
+These safety cautions have been classified according to the seriousness of the risk, and icons highlight these instructions as follows:

+A DANGER Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
 AWARNING Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
 ACAUTION Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
 CAUTION Indicates a potentially hazardous situation which, if not avoided, may result in property damage.
 NOTE Provides important information.